 This rich history of ocean collector trials is summarized in the timeline presented in figure 2.4.
-While the use of tracks for locomotion and hydraulic suction for nodule pick up have emerged as frontrunner technologies, no test vehicle integrating these two technologies had ever operated at the great depths of the abyssal plains of the CCZ.
-The Patania II would be the first of its kind to operate in the CCZ, and its successful operation was one of the three primary objectives of the GSRNOD21 expedition.
+While the use of tracks for locomotion and hydraulic suction for nodule pick up emerged as frontrunner technologies, no test vehicle integrating these two technologies had ever operated at the great depths of the abyssal plains of the CCZ.
+The Patania II would be the first of its kind to do so. and its successful operation was one of the three primary objectives of the GSRNOD21 expedition.